How Does The Backfire Effect Shape Beliefs?

 During the 2016 US election fake news stories circulated on Facebook and other social media platforms.
 The Ipsos survey found that fake news headlines were accepted as true by those who were exposed to them around 75% of the time.

-Further, people who gave Facebook as their major news source were more likely to perceive fake news headlines as genuine stories compared to those who were less reliant on the social media platform.
+Furthermore, people who gave Facebook as their major news source were more likely to perceive fake news headlines as genuine stories.
 This dispels the myth that people can tell what is genuine information on Facebook.